-PSYC 630 Statistical Application and Research Design PSYC 635 Thesis
+PSYC 630 Statistical Application and Research Design

+PSYC 635 Thesis

-- 1. Supervisors for MMFT 690 are AAMFT Approved Supervisors or AAMFT supervisory Candidates under current ongoing supervision.
+- 1. Supervisors for MMFT 690/ - 2.
+MMFT 690A are AAMFT Approved Supervisors or AAMFT Supervisory Candidates under current ongoing supervision.
 The clinical internship will cover a minimum of (3) consecutive semesters.
 Additional semesters may be required for those students who are not able to fulfill the clinical hour requirement in (3) semesters.
-Please note that in order for applicants to be issued a license by the NCLMFT Board, the applicant must receive a passing grade on the Marriage and Family Therapy (AMFTRB) national examination, complete 1,500 hours of clinical experience in the practice of marriage and family therapy,(not more than 500 hours of which were obtained while the candidate was a student in a master's degree program and at least 1,000 of which were obtained after the applicant was granted a degree in the field of marriage and family therapy or an allied mental health field), and document ongoing supervision and coursework consistent with standards approved by the NCLMFT Licensure Board). - 2.
+Please note that in order for applicants to be issued a license by the NCLMFT Board, the applicant must receive a passing grade on the Marriage and Family Therapy (AMFTRB) national examination, complete 1,500 hours of clinical experience in the practice of marriage and family therapy,(not more than 500 hours of which were obtained while the candidate was a student in a master's degree program and at least 1,000 of which were obtained after the applicant was granted a degree in the field of marriage and family therapy or an allied mental health field), and document ongoing supervision and coursework consistent with standards approved by the NCLMFT Licensure Board).
+Students may register and take the AMFTRB national examination at the next group sitting after his/her degree is conferred. - 3.
 Prior to enrolling in MMFT 690, the internship experience in Marriage and Family Therapy, students may apply for internship candidacy only after the successful completion of Practicum MMFT 606 and 21 semester hours as documented by the following coursework: MMFT 601, MMFT 602, MMFT 604, MMFT 606, MMFT 610, MMFT 630, and MMFT 680.
 Additionally, MMFT 620 must be successfully completed prior to MMFT 690 or taken concurrently during the first semester of Internship.
-Internship approval will require completion of the MMFT Internship Candidacy Form and the consensus of all current MMFT Program Faculty, the Clinic Director, and the Program Director. - 3.
-500 minimum clinical face-to-face hours (250 individual & 250 relational), mastery of specified COAMFTE competencies, a passing grade on the comprehensive exit exam, and a minimum of 66 graduate semester hours will be required for graduation.
+Internship approval will require completion of the MMFT Internship Candidacy Form and the consensus of all current MMFT Program Faculty, the Clinic Director, and the Program Director. - 4.
+500 minimum clinical face-to-face hours (a minimum of 40% or 200 hours must be relational), mastery of specified COAMFTE competencies, a passing grade on the comprehensive exit exam, and a minimum of 66 graduate semester hours will be required for graduation.
 A Graduation Audit Checklist will also be fully completed by the student with applicable faculty signatures and delivered to the Registrar in Charlotte before the graduation process is official.
-Effective January 1, 2016, a minimum of 40% or 200 clinical hours must be "relational." - 4.
-An additional lab fee for clinical training (MMFT 690 & 690A) is charged each semester in the amount of \$125.00 per intern to defray the cost of clinic operating expenses and educational supplies. - 5.
-The MMFT program does not discriminate based on age, culture, ethnicity, gender, physical disability, race, religion, or sexual orientation.

-6. As part of the application process for the Marriage and Family Therapy Program, background checks are completed for all applicants.
-A history of any state and/or federal offences wil be reviewed with applicants.
+- 5. An additional lab fee for clinical training (MMFT 690 & 690A) is charged each semester in the amount of \$125.00 per intern to defray the cost of clinic operating expenses and educational supplies. - 6.
+The MMFT program does not discriminate based on age, culture, ethnicity, gender, physical disability, race, religion, or sexual orientation. - 7.
+As part of the application process for the Marriage and Family Therapy Program, background checks are completed for all applicants.
+A history of any state and/or federal offences will be reviewed with applicants.
 Although criminal history does not immediately disqualify an applicant from the acceptance, some offenses may be considered to be incongruent with the criteria and skills essential for success as a marriage and family therapist.
-Applicants should note that the North Carolina Marriage and Family Therapy Licensure Board and licensure boards of other states examine criminal history carefully when determining whether an applicant is an asses or liability for licensure.
-Faculty will help students navigate the licensure process, but are not responsible for decisions determined by a licensure board decisions.
+Applicants should note that the North Carolina Marriage and Family Therapy Licensure Board and licensure boards of other states examine criminal history carefully when determining whether an applicant is an asset or liability for licensure.
+Faculty will help students navigate the licensure process, but are not responsible for decisions determined by a licensure board review.
+Neither Pfeiffer University not the MMFT Department will be held liable for board decisions.